Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/07-GPO-Security-Policies/V. GPO-Important-Settings.md

 - **Desktop Wallpaper:** Set to corporate wallpaper
 - **Desktop Icons:** Control icons on desktop
-- **Screen saver:** Enabled with 15-minute timeout and password protection

 ### 📋 Start Menu and Taskbar